-- An overlooked problem: How do you get labeled data for training your model? - E.g., how do you get training data for ranking? - Chicken and egg problem - Usually requires a lot of manual effort and domain expertise and carefully planned labeling - Results are not always of high quality (lack of expertise) - And they are not sufficient (low coverage of the space) - Recent trends: - Find a source that generates the labeled data for you. - Crowd-sourcing techniques
+- An overlooked problem: How do you get labeled data for training your model? - E.g., how do you get training data for ranking? - Chicken and egg problem - Usually requires a lot of manual effort and domain expertise and carefully planned labeling - Results are not always of high quality (lack of expertise) - And they are not sufficient (low coverage of the space) - Recent trends: - Find a source that generates the labeled data for you, or use the data themselves for the prediction task - Crowd-sourcing techniques

-Dealing with small amount of labeled data
+Dealing with small amounts of labeled data

-- Semi-supervised learning techniques have been developed for this purpose. - Self-training: Train a classifier on the data, and then feed back the high-confidence output of the classifier as input - Co-training: train two "independent" classifiers and feed the output of one classifier as input to the other. - Regularization: Treat learning as an optimization problem where you define relationships between the objects you want to classify, and you exploit these relationships - Example: Image restoration
+- Semi-supervised learning techniques have been developed for this purpose. - Self-training: Train a classifier on the data, and then feed back the highconfidence output of the classifier as input - Co-training: train two "independent" classifiers and feed the output of one classifier as input to the other. - Regularization: Treat learning as an optimization problem where you define relationships between the objects you want to classify, and you exploit these relationships - Example: Image restoration